-Even if we obtain marketing approval of our product candidates in a major pharmaceutical market such as the United States or the European Union, we may not obtain approval or commercialize our product candidates in other markets, which would limit our ability to realize their full market potential.
+Even if we obtain marketing approval of our product candidates in a major pharmaceutical market such as the United States or the EU, we may not seek or obtain approval or commercialize our product candidates in other markets, which would limit our ability to realize their full market potential.

 In order to market any products in a country or territory, we must establish and comply with numerous and varying regulatory requirements of such country or territory regarding safety and efficacy.
-Clinical trials conducted in one country may not be accepted by regulatory authorities in other countries, and regulatory approval in one country does not mean that regulatory approval will be obtained in any other country.
-Approval procedures vary among countries and can involve additional product testing and validation and additional administrative review periods.
-Seeking regulatory approvals in all markets may require additional pre-clinical studies or clinical trials, which would be costly and time consuming.
+Regulatory requirements can vary widely from country to country, and clinical trials conducted in one country may not be accepted by regulatory authorities in other countries, and regulatory approval in one country does not mean that regulatory approval will be obtained in any other country.
+Approval procedures vary among countries and can involve additional product testing and validation and additional administrative review periods and may require additional preclinical studies or clinical trials, which would be costly and time consuming.
 Regulatory requirements can vary widely from country to country and could delay or prevent the introduction of our product candidates in those countries.
 Satisfying these and other regulatory requirements is costly, time consuming, uncertain and subject to unanticipated delays.
 In addition, our failure to obtain regulatory approval in any country may delay or have negative effects on the process for regulatory approval in other countries.